Can Agents Prepare a Form 2? Yes – But Should They?

 Can Agents Assist Vendors With the Preparation of a Form 2 Seller Disclosure Statement

-Under Queensland’s new property law regime commencing 1 August 2025, it’s true that real estate agents can assist vendors with the preparation of the Form 2 Seller Disclosure Statement.
+Under Queensland’s new property law regime which commenced 1 August 2025, it’s true that real estate agents can assist vendors with the preparation of the Form 2 Seller Disclosure Statement.
 However, just because you can doesn’t mean you should - particularly when significant legal liability and regulatory compliance are at stake.

 The REIQ has confirmed that agents are not prohibited from preparing the Form 2, provided the content is complete and accurate.
 But herein lies the problem: the Form 2 is a legal document.
 Errors or omissions - even unintentional - can expose agents and their agencies to serious legal and financial consequences, including claims of misrepresentation or misleading conduct.